alertlogic/al-agent-container/ecs/README.md

    ```
 2. Paste the command into the Linux command line.

-### Legacy Amazon ECS Capability:  Add Startup to Amazon ECS Cluster Instances using CloudFormation
+### Legacy Amazon ECS Scheduling: Use AWS CloudFormation to Add Startup to Amazon ECS Cluster Instances
+You can use a CloudFormation template to ensure the agent starts when the host starts.

-If you use CloudFormation, you can copy and paste the following into a template to ensure the agent starts when the host starts.
+To create a CloudFormation template, copy and paste the following into a template to ensure the agent starts when the host starts:

    ```
    "UserData": {